Liquipedia/VariablesLua/README.md

 VariablesLua
 ============

 This extension makes Extension:Variables work with Scribunto Lua.
 See https://liquipedia.net/commons/Help:VariablesLua for more information.
+Functions return the word error if there is broken input.
+Lua tables and functions can not be stored into these variables.

 Installation
 ============